 As with "substitute" tubes for the VF14M in the U47 microphone, one of the problems with the 5840 is that initial electron-velocity is too high and this causes a grid leakage current which sucks charge off the capsule2.
 The result is a lack of bass response which is very noticeable and means you have to use the microphone too close to the talent (to get the proximity effect to make up for the bass loss).

-The limit values for grid current in the 5840 are three thousand and eight thousand times the datasheet limit for grid current in a AC701 tube.
-When even the datasheets quote a difference of nearly four orders of magnitude, it's pretty easy to see how different these tubes really are!
+The limit values for grid current in the 5840 are three hundred and eight hundred times the datasheet limit for grid current in a AC701 tube.
+When the datasheets quote a difference of nearly three orders of magnitude, it's pretty easy to see how different these tubes really are!

 Interestingly, grid-current seems to build-up over time in the CK5840, so that a device which measures well in initial tests degrades substantially over the first few hundred hours of use.
 The datasheet value for the minimum initial grid-current in a 5840 tube is 0.3µA, rising to 0.8µA after 500 hours of use.
-These figures are 3000 and 8000 times the datasheet limit for grid current in a AC701 tube.
-When even the datasheets quote a difference of nearly four orders of magnitude, it's pretty easy to see how different these tubes really are!
+These figures are 300 and 800 times the datasheet limit for grid current in a AC701 tube.
+When even the datasheets quote a difference of nearly three orders of magnitude, it's pretty easy to see how different these tubes really are!

 The difference is illustrated with a recording of a classical singer with piano accompaniment.
 The first part of the recording has a 250 hour soak-tested 5840 acting as the active device in a M49 circuit, and the second part uses the Phædrus Audio AC701.
 (The audio here was fed to the impedance-converter circuitry via a capacitor; so the device is the only variable.)